Radiation Therapy: Which type is right for me?

 Photon beams are the same type of beam used in x-ray machines, like those used to take chest x-rays.
 However, in radiation therapy, much higher energy photon beams are used.
 Photons can be used in many different types of radiation therapy.

 Two-Dimensional Photon Therapy ("Conventional" Radiation Therapy)

-When 2D, or conventional radiation therapy is used, X-rays films are used to determine how best to position the radiation beams in order to adequately treat tumors.
-Typically, a machine called a fluoroscopic simulator is used to plan the radiation treatments.
-The bones seen on the X-ray are used as landmarks to determine where the tumor is and where to position the radiation beams around the patient in order to treat the tumor, but avoid normal organs.
-Planning can be done rapidly, and the patients can start treatment very quickly, as opposed to other techniques that require more in-depth (and time consuming) planning.
-This type of treatment is generally reserved for urgent treatments.
+When 2D, or conventional radiation therapy is used, x-ray films are used to guide and position the radiation beams.
+A machine called a “fluoroscopic simulator” is often used to plan the radiation treatments.
+The bones seen on the x-rays are used as landmarks to find where the tumor is and where to position the radiation beams to treat the tumor.

 3D Conformal Radiation Therapy

 Many hospitals now have the ability to use a CT scanner (Cat Scan) to plan radiation treatments.
 This is called 3D conformal radiotherapy.
 CT-guided therapy allows the tumor and normal organs to be looked at in three dimensions instead of using the "flat" image of an x-ray (in “conventional” radiation therapy).